Spiceland, CR0 2TE

 - 212 London Road, CR0 2TE

-A Sri Lankan/South Indian restaurant in Croydon.
+Sri Lankan/South Indian restaurant in Croydon.
+They also do takeaway and delivery.

 It's fairly cafe-like in style; the tables bear no tablecloths, not even paper ones, and water jugs and condiment selections are set out in readiness.
 They're fully licensed, and have a fridge containing bottles of Lion Stout, among other things.
 A glass-fronted counter displays various deep-fried starters, which are microwaved on demand.